Shiraz University: The Asia Institute

 In 1966, the New York based Asia Institute under Arthur Upham Pope re-established itself under the university supervision at Narenjestan Museum.
-Narenjestan which was a house owned by Qavam family during Qajar Era housed this institution until 1979.
-The institute organized the Fifth International Congress of Iranian Art and Archaeology, which took place in Tehran in 1968.
-The institute aimed to promote the history, art, civilization, and culture of Iran and research related to it concerning the changes of culture in Asian countries.
-Also, their activities included holding training courses, Iranologic research, holding scientific and world meetings, archeological researches, and publishing its achievements.

 With the death of Pope, the management of the institute was entrusted to Richard Nelson Frye.
 Before that, due to the Pope's close relationship with the Iranian royal family, the institute had autonomy, but after him, it went completely under the supervision of the Pahlavi University of Shiraz.
 This caused tensions in the institution.
 Among them, Houshang Nahavandi, then chancellor of Pahlavi University, claimed that Gluck, a member of the institute, was involved in smuggling Iranian antiques to Japan and demanded his removal.
 On the other hand, after receiving the title of professorship from Harvard University, Frye had less time to attend the institute.
 Despite all this, the research and educational activities of the institute continued.
 In 1971, on the eve of the celebrations of the 2,500-year celebration of the Persian Empire, the Asian Institute held a large seminar entitled "Iranian Studies" in Shiraz.
 In 1975, the institute's contract with Dr. Frye ended and Mahyar Navabi, who had previously been the executive director of the institute, was appointed president of the institute.
 He was the first Iranian president of the Asian Institute of Pahlavi University.
 At this time, the institute moved from Narenjestan to a larger building on the university campus and became a part of the university's linguistics department.